JuliaAI/LearnAPI.jl/docs/src/reference.md

 ## Models

-> **Summary** In the Learn API a **model** is a Julia object whose properties are
+> **Summary** In the Learn API a **model** is a Julia object whose properties are the
-> the hyper-parameters of some learning algorithm.
+> hyper-parameters of some learning algorithm.
 Functionality is created by overloading
-> methods defined by the interface and promises of certain behavior articulated by model
+> methods defined by the interface and promises of certain behavior is articulated by
-> traits.
+> model traits.

 In this document the word "model" has a very specific meaning that may differ from the reader's common understanding of the word - in statistics, for example.
 In this document a